Intergenerational Dialogue in Colombia

 Colombian youth have been unenthusiastic about political participation.
 To move from a culture of violence to one of peace, the inclusion of youth is essential to learn from past generations, as well as the country's history.

-In 2017, La Paz Querida and GPPAC launched a project on Intergenerational Dialogue for a Peace Culture in Colombia.* It aims to promote intergenerational dialogue in building a culture of peace in Colombia, and to empower Colombian youth to participate in influencing policy at a national level.
+In 2017, La Paz Querida and GPPAC launched a project on Intergenerational Dialogue for a Peace Culture in Colombia funded by the German zivik Funding Programme of the Institut für Auslandsbeziehungen (Institute for Foreign Relations).
+It aims to promote intergenerational dialogue in building a culture of peace in Colombia, and to empower Colombian youth to participate in influencing policy at a national level.
 Ultimately, the project seeks to reconstruct the social fabric, especially in the most affected regions of Colombia.

-Through this project, intergenerational dialogue will take place in 15 municipalities particularly affected by violence.
-Ideally, in each selected municipality a dialogue takes place in the largest public school, including the participation of: i) students from the two last years of high school; ii) teachers; iii) parents; and iv) members of regional social organisations, and civil society organisations.
+Through this project, which was implemented in 2017 and 2018, intergenerational dialogues took place in 15 municipalities particularly affected by violence.
+In each selected municipality a dialogue was organized in the largest public school, with the participation of high-school students, teachers; parents; and members of regional social organisations, as well as civil society organisations.